 There have also been important developments in sociology and in particular the conception of social practice.
 This conceptualises behaviour not as something that can be reduced down to things that individuals do and think as if they were isolated from others.
 It sees the relations between individuals and groups and institutions as the starting point and conceptualises things like smoking as a practice consisting of relationships between interacting people but which importantly exists above and beyond the individuals who do it.
 Smoking (like eating and drinking alcohol consumption) exist across time.
 New individuals are regularly recruited to the practice which is sustained and supported as new recruits learn how to use the materials, how to relate to the body of other people doing the smoking and what it all means.
 The practice transits across time and space and only fundamentally changes when the links between parts of the activity get broken and changed – as for example when smoking ceased being primarily defined as glamourous and tough and defined as a health problem and as socially undesirable.
 All of which happened many decades after the information was available about the lethal consequences of the practice.
 When the practice changed people changed with it.

 The integration of the insights from contemporary psychological theory especially the distinction between the automatic and reflective responses and social practice theory offers perhaps the most exciting new territory for public health interventions.
-In schematic terms it means disaggregating broad behaviours like eating and drinking, breaking them down into the various disaggregated parts in time and place where different expressions of these behaviours occur.
+In schematic terms it means disaggregating broad behaviours like eating and drinking, breaking them down in time and place where different expressions of these behaviours occur.
 It then involves constructing accounts of the typical preceding conditions for those behaviours.
 The next step is to consider the extent to which automatic and reflective processes are at work.
 Finally it involves identifying the elements in the practices, the infrastructures, the meanings and the competencies exhibited by the people doing the behaviour and determining where the links between these things might be disconnected – and indeed whether they ought to be disconnected at all!.
 Thinking then of the mechanisms which might be linked to the disconnection provides guidance on the type of interventions which might be applied.
 This analytic and self-consciously academic approach turns on its head the idea that it is enough to give people information and tell them what they need to do to produce change in health behaviour.
 As a consequence, we need to change the way we as health professionals work with the public.
 In Southampton, we have developed and tested a method of individual support for patients and clients of health and social care services that steers away from information giving and towards empowering and motivating individuals to generate their own solutions to their problems.
 This approach is looking promising in its ability to produce sustained changes in the way health and social care staff support behaviour change, and its impact on the lifestyles of different population groups is being tested.(40, 41)

 Current public health policy stresses the potential of cumulative, small changes in individual behaviour to produce significant advancements in population health.
 The Behavioural Insights Team or ‘Nudge Unit’ advocates for changes in health behaviour through manipulations of small environmental cues.
 The movement in the NHS to ‘make every contact count’ recognises the opportunity that practitioners have to improve public health through supporting behaviour change in the millions of people with whom they come into contact.(42) It seems an appropriate moment to harness recent advances in behavioural science in the battle against the rising tide of NCDs threatening to engulf us.